suhren/pi-cluster/README.md

 Then run

     sudo apt update

-Note, you may have to rerun the previous command a few times if you get the error `Some index files failed to download.
-They have been ignored, or old ones used instead.` Then run

     sudo apt install kubeadm kubectl kubelet -y

+Note, you may have to rerun the previous command (update) a few times if you get the error `Some index files failed to download.
+They have been ignored, or old ones used instead.`

 Now, only run this command for the **MASTER**:

-    sudo kubeadm init --pod-network-cidr=10.17.0.0/16 --service-cidr=10.18.0.0/24
+    sudo kubeadm init --pod-network-cidr=10.17.0.0/16 --service-cidr=10.18.0.0/24 --extra-config=kubelet.authentication-token-webhook=true --extra-config=kubelet.authorization-mode=Webhook

 or the following if you have a domain: